hoy214/comp0034_week9/exercises/2_selenium_webdriver.md

 Selenium and Pytest.
 You may wish to investigate `pytest-flask` and use its `live_server` fixture rather than the following as it is supported and has better error handling.

-If you wish to use unittest rather than pytest then `Flask-Testing` appears well supported by examples and documentation.
+If you wish to use unittest rather than pytest then `Flask-Testing` appears supported by examples and documentation.
+See [exercise 4](4_unittest_flask_testing.md) for specific guidance for applying it to the code in this repo.

 ```python
 @pytest.fixture(scope='class')